samrobbins85/portfolio-website-v2/content/portfolio/notes-website.md

 There is a bit of a nasty problem with compoinents though in that the content passed in as the child of a component gets formatted before being passed through, leading to problems with backslashes being removed as they are seen as escape characters.
 I have to use `String.raw` on the component side whenever passing through LaTeX, which is a bit of a pain.

-## MDX processing

-Finding the best solution for processing MDX was quite a complicated task due to wanting to have a sidebar on all pages.
-The problem was that the sidebar is dynamically generated from the input files, and so needed props from the build step, which can use Node.js functions such as `fs`.
-The implementation of MDX in Next.js doesn't allow this as it just converts MDX into pages along with that content from the build step fetched through `getStaticProps` can only be used in pages, not components.

-My solution to this laid in creating a custom MDX implementation, as documented [here](https://mdxjs.com/getting-started#do-it-yourself).
-I then used an [optional catch all route](https://nextjs.org/docs/routing/dynamic-routes#optional-catch-all-routes) for all the pages, which made a request through `getStaticProps` for the page content.
-I used the `directory-tree` NPM package to generate all the valid paths for `getStaticPaths`.

-This solution was also the fastest solution by a considerable margin, more than halving the build time compared to the solution with the MDX plugin.
-The one downside of this solution is that in the dev server `getStaticProps` is only run on page load, so I don't get live preview of the content I'm typing, but VS code extensions make up for this.

 ## Styling

 All the styling is handled through [Tailwind CSS](https://tailwindcss.com/), this was my first time using the typography plugin, and I was hugely impressed.
 It saved me a lot of time in ensuring the main content was nicely styled.
 There was some issues with my React components, as the plugin was also styling those, but I managed to make the components look ok regardless.